 - Complete a 2021-2022FAFSA

 - Thoroughly review the grant application as well as the preliminary eligibility criteria listed below.

 - Complete Entrance Counseling online.
 This must be done every year a student wishes to receive the grant.

 - Submit the two-page application for the grant, complete with your academic advisor’s signature, to the Office of Student Financial Aid.
 Applications must be submitted annually, and students may submit an application as early as July 1st for the upcoming academic year.
 The last day to submit an application is two weeks prior to your final day of enrollment for the academic year.

 - If eligibility is confirmed, accept your grant offer through your My Missouri State account.
 Students will receive email instructions if approved.

 - Once you have accepted your offer and completed entrance counseling you must sign your Agreement To Serve (ATS) online.
 Your ATS will not be ready to sign until the first week of fall classes.
 You receive email when it is available.

 - Shortly after your ATS is signed, your grant will be disbursed to your university account.
 You will be notified of the amount disbursed and your right to cancel the grant.

 2021-2022 High-needs fields

-Your major must prepare you to teach in one of the follow subjects, and the subject you teach must be on the nationwide list for the state you're teaching in during your first year of service.
+Your major must prepare you to teach in a high-needs field, and the subject you teach must be on the nationwide list for the state you're teaching in during your first year of service.
 Because the nationwide list changes annually, please verify that your subject is listed that year before you begin teaching.